"So funny that my face collapsed!"

 Personnel: 1 person

-Each performance includes 1-3 tasks, most of which I don’t know all about before hand.
+Each performance includes 1-3 tasks.
 I'm willing to connect them with the agenda of the host.
 For example in each performance at Kiasma Theatre, Contemporary Art Museum in Helsinki, 2015, I reacted to a random Robert Mapplethorpe photo as the museum was running a retrospective exhibition at the time.

 Video excerpts from FLUXEE TURKU CLUB 2013 (in English).